glouppe/info8006-introduction-to-ai/lecture2.md

       Therefore $O(b^m)$, which might much greater than the size of the state space!
 - *Space complexity*:
     - Only store siblings on path to root, therefore $O(bm)$.
+    - When all the descendants of a node have been visited, the node can be removed from memory.

 .center.width-50[![](figures/lec2/dfs-properties.png)]